Kek Lok Si Temple In Penang - Travelswithsun

 For safety reasons, this shouldn’t be your first option unless you’re confident with driving a motorbike.
 And familiar with the driving culture in Malaysia.

 Hostels will know where to rent one if you ask.
-And there are applicable parking fees for motorbikes at Kek Lok Si (RM1).
+Note that there are applicable parking fees for motorbikes at Kek Lok Si (RM1).

 With the Grab app, you can arrange for a driver to pick you up from pretty much anywhere in George Town.
 Or you can have your hotel call up a taxi for you!

-If you’re in a hurry and in a small group, we think this is the most convenient and economical option to get to Kek Lok Si from George Town.
+If you’re in a hurry and in a small group, we think this is the most convenient and economical option to get to the temple from George Town.
 You might want to arrange with the same driver to pick you back up later.

 If you are driving, take the road that goes to Paya Terubong which meets the market junction.